visciang/cake/README.md

 Sometimes we need to carry alongside with the recipe Cakefile some auxiliar files and reference them in the targets instructions.

-The following minimal example shows how to define auxiliar assets to me included together with the included Cakefile:
+The following minimal example shows how to define auxiliar assets to be included together with the included Cakefile:

 Root Cakefile